 Check in: If you have elderly neighbors or friends, call them to see how they’re faring.
 Offer to do some non-contact chores, like putting the trash out, getting the mail or mowing the lawn.

 Get active: The National Institute on Aging, a branch of the National Institutes of Health, offers a set of low-impact workout videos specifically designed for seniors.

 Get informed: The National Council on Aging has a hub for everything older adults need to know, including information about coronavirus scams and how to get benefits assistance.

 Get connected: Lonely?
 Call the Institute on Aging’s toll free friendship line to get support, advice or just a someone to talk to.

 Iraq war veteran and 2012 CNN Hero Jake Wood is the founder of Team Rubicon, a non-profit that brings military veterans together to help communities in disaster.
 Team Rubicon is asking local volunteers to help neighbors by doing little things like dropping off supplies or checking in on the elderly.
-They’re also coordinating response efforts through Health and Human Services around the country to provide logistics plans, and establish and operate testing centers in as many as 37 communities worldwide.

 Consider paying ahead for services: Some services, like home cleaning, can be purchased ahead of time and then scheduled later.
 If you know you’ll use it, go ahead and purchase it.

 Over-tip delivery drivers or other service professionals still on the job: They are likely facing serious pressures and personal risk and could use your appreciation.